Flash floods: Bodies of two soldiers fished out in J-K’s Poonch | Law-Order

 - India

+The Army personnel were crossing Dogra nallah in Surankote area when they were swept away by a strong current on Saturday, they said.

-While the body of Naib Subedar Kuldeep Singh was fished out from the stream Saturday night, the mortal remains of the second soldier were recovered on Sunday.
+While the body of Naib Subedar Kuldeep Singh was fished out from the stream Saturday night, the mortal remains of Lance Naik Telu Ram were recovered on Sunday.

-The body of one of the deceased has been sent for postmortem, the officials said.
+Paying rich tributes to the deceased soldiers hailing from Punjab, the Army said the troops were on an area domination patrol duty when the incident occurred.

+“During an area domination patrol in difficult terrain of Poonch, L/Nk Telu Ram while crossing a mountainous stream got swept away due to flash floods.
+Nb Sub Kuldeep Singh, the Patrol leader while attempting to save L/Nk Telu Ram also laid down his life,” White Knight Corps wrote on its official Twitter account.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)